algorand/conduit-plugin-template/README.md

   algorand/algod:stable
 ```

-With the above config you can configure your conduit data directory:
+In the command here the processor and exporter templates are enabled.
+You may
+choose to enable just one, or neither if you've renamed the plugin to be unique
+for your project:
 ```
 ./conduit init --importer algod --processors processor_template --exporter exporter_template -d conduit_data
 ```

-Fill in the algod address and tokens:
+Fill in the algod address and tokens, this uses the algod config from the
+docker command above:
 ```
 sed -i \
   -e "s,mode: OFF,mode: ON,